EverLand1/9300-8i_IT-Mode/README.md

 # IT-Mode
 This is a updated guide on how to flash IT mode firmware to your LSI/Avago/Broadcom 9300-8i RAID Controller.
 It is largely based on [this tutorial](https://www.servethehome.com/flash-lsi-sas-3008-hba-e-g-ibm-m1215-mode/) from 2016.
-Most of the screenshots and techniques used in this guide are from that tutorial and [others](/main#resources), but this repo compiles them and includes additional updated information/commentary and makes all of the files used easily accessible.
+Most of the screenshots and techniques used in this guide are from that tutorial and others (linked at the bottom of the page, but this repo compiles them and includes additional updated information/commentary and makes all of the files used easily accessible.

 There are multiple reasons why you may want to flash your RAID controller to make it into a Host Bus Adapter (HBA):
 - Using software RAID or filesystem like [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS?")